karma4u101/FoBo/README.md

 Lift applications with the toolkit(s) of your choice.

-Another benefit of using this module is the small but growing API that includes helper object:s and snippet:s (see API documents for usage) that will take care of some common toolkit and component initiation, script generation and more.
+Another benefit of using this module is the small but growing API that includes helper object:s and snippet:s (see API documents for usage) that will take care of some common toolkit and component usage and initiation, script generation and more.
-At this writing the helpers are few but as the module mature it will provide plenty of useful help functions see the demo for a teaser and potential.
+At this writing the helpers are few but as the module mature it will provide plenty of useful ready to use components and help functions see the demo for a teaser and potential.
-If you have ideas and suggestions let me know! contact me or add a issue and/or contribute a patch.
+If you have ideas and suggestions let us know!

 A third benefit of using this module is that you will get a clean separation of the toolkit files and your application specific resources as the module dose not cluttering your applications web-app resources directory.

+A **live demo** and introduction of this module including API documentation can be [seen here](http://www.media4u101.se/fobo-lift-template-demo/).
+A Lift basic template with FoBo setup for Twitter Bootstrap usage can be found here [Templating With Twitter Bootstrap](https://github.com/karma4u101/Templating-With-Twitter-Bootstrap)

 The Github repository for the demo can be found [here](https://github.com/karma4u101/FoBo-Lift-Template).